Pertamina Gas Negara: History

-The gas exploitation in Indonesia was managed by a Dutch private gas company named L.J.N Eindhoven & Co., which was established in 1859.
+The Indonesian natural gas industry was initially managed by the Dutch private gas company L.J.N Eindhoven & Co., which was established in 1859.
 The company introduced the use of gas in Indonesia, which was at the time made from coal.

-The transfer of power processes occurs at the end of World War II in August 1945, when Japan surrendered to the Allies.
-This opportunity was used by the youth and electrical workers (through Electricity and Gas Labour/Employee delegation), which together with the chairman of the Central Indonesian National Committee (KNIP) initiated to meet President Sukarno for take over the company to the Government of Indonesia.
+At the end of World War II, in August 1945, Japan surrendered to the Allies.
+This opportunity was used by the youth and electrical workers (through Electricity and Gas Labour/Employee delegation), which together with the chairman of the Central Indonesian National Committee (KNIP) took the initiative to meet President Sukarno and propose the take over of the company by the Government of Indonesia.

 On 27 October 1945, President Sukarno formed Jawatan Listrik dan Gas (Bureau of Electricity and Gas) under the Ministry of Public Works and Energy with a power generating capacity of 157.5 MW.
 In 1958, L.J.N.
-Eindhoven & Co nationalised and converted into PN Gas.
+Eindhoven & Co was nationalised and converted into PN Gas.

-On 1 January 1961, the Bureau of Electricity and Gas converted into BPU-PLN (Badan Pimpinan Umum Perusahaan Listrik Negara, General Governing Agency of the State Electric Company).
+On 1 January 1961, the Bureau of Electricity and Gas became BPU-PLN (Badan Pimpinan Umum Perusahaan Listrik Negara, General Governing Agency of the State Electric Company).
 The agency, which managed the electricity and gas, then dissolved on 1 January 1965.
-At the same time, two state-owned companies was initiated: the Perusahaan Listrik Negara (PLN) as the manager of electric power and Perusahaan Gas Negara (PGN) as the manager of gas.
+At the same time, two state-owned companies were established: Perusahaan Listrik Negara (PLN) to manage the electricity sector and Perusahaan Gas Negara (PGN) to manage the natural gas sector.
 PGN was officially established on 13 May 1965.

-In 2018, PGN become a subsidiary of Pertamina.
+In 2018, PGN became a subsidiary of Pertamina.
 PGN has rebranded to become Pertamina Gas Negara on 10 December 2021.